hashicorp/go-getter/README.md

 #### GCS Testing

 The tests for `get_gcs.go` require you to have GCP credentials set in your environment.
 These credentials can have any level of permissions to any project, they just need to exist.
 This means setting `GOOGLE_APPLICATION_CREDENTIALS="~/path/to/credentials.json"` or `GOOGLE_CREDENTIALS="{stringified-credentials-json}"`.
 Due to this configuration, `get_gcs_test.go` will fail for external contributors in CircleCI.

+### SMB (smb)

+To access samba shared folder it's necessary to have a [smbclient](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html) installed or a local mount of the shared folder.

+Some examples for addressing the scheme:
+- smb://username:password@host/shared/dir (downloads directory content)
+- smb://username@host/shared/dir
+- smb://host/shared/dir
+- smb://username:password@host/shared/dir/file (downloads file)
+- smb://username@host/shared/dir/file
+- smb://host/shared/dir/file

+#### SMB Testing
+The test for `get_smb.go` requires a smb server running which can be started inside a docker container by running `make start-smb`.
+Once the container is up the shared folder can be accessed via `smb://<ip|name>/shared/<dir|file>` by another container or machine in the same network.

+To run the tests inside `get_smb_test.go`, prepare the environment with `make smbtests-prepare`.
+On prepare some mock files and directories will be added to the shared folder and a go-getter container will start together with the samba server.
+Once the environment for testing is prepared, run `make smbtests` to run the tests.